ndraaditiya/react-hooks-lifecycle/README.md

 In this project I use some React Hooks such as useState, useEffect, useRef, useId, useMemo, useCallback, useTransition and I also add a simple Custom Hook.

+Then, I also implementing AbortController or CancelToken (on axios), i add the explanation on commented sentences in the project, how and why we should using it.

 See the commented sentences and the console.log to know how and when the element rendered, or to know how and when the function executed/called